-Building 9F, (909) 274-6396
+Building 6 Room 140, (909) 274-6396

-Aspire is a dynamic program designed to provide essential educational support and services to increase the academic success, retention, degree completion, and transfer rates of African American and other students enrolled at Mt.
+Umoja Aspire Program is a dynamic program designed to provide essential educational support and services to increase the academic success, retention, degree completion, and transfer rates of African American and other students enrolled at Mt.
 San Antonio College.
 We accomplish this through monthly workshops, mentoring, and learning communities.

-Building 9E, (909) 274-5392
+Building 9E - 2nd Floor, (909) 274-5392

 The Bridge Program offers several learning communities designed to increase your academic and personal success.
 Students in the learning communities are enrolled in “linked” or “clustered” classes.
 Various learning communities are offered, including: Summer Bridge, Math Bridge, and English Bridge.
 The Bridge Program is perfect for students who are the first in their family to attend college, want to improve academic and social skills, want to learn more about career and transfer options, or need additional support during their first year at Mt.
 SAC.

 Building 9B - 1st Floor, (909) 274-4755